Caring for a Woman's Body: What Every HIV-Positive Woman Should Know About the Care and Prevention of GYN Problems

 For the breast exam, the provider will ask you to lie back and raise one arm over your head as she or he feels with her/his hands for any lumps or masses in the breast on the side with your raised arm.
 The provider will then repeat this on the other side of your body, asking that you raise your other arm and feeling your other breast.

-For the pelvic exam, the provider will ask you to lie down and scoot your butt to the end of the exam table.
-Then you will be asked to open your legs, bend your knees, and place your feet in the stirrups.
+For the pelvic exam, the provider will ask you to lie down and scoot your bottom to the end of the exam table.
+Then you will be asked to open your legs, bend your knees, and place your feet in the metal stirrups.
 Often, at this point, the provider will use her or his gloved fingers to examine the outside of your genitalia for any bumps, sores, or other problems.
 Next, your provider will insert an instrument called a speculum into your vagina.
-This instrument separates the walls of the vagina so that your cervix (the opening to the uterus) can be seen by the provider.
+This instrument opens the walls of the vagina so that your cervix (the opening to the uterus) can be seen by the provider.

 The bimanual exam is performed without a speculum.
 In this exam, the provider places two gloved fingers inside your vagina and places the other hand on your belly.
 He or she feels your ovaries and uterus between the hands and checks for any pain.
 The provider may also perform a rectal exam.
 During the rectal exam, the provider gently puts a lubricated, gloved finger into your rectum to feel for any unusual bumps or sores.
 She or he may collect a small amount of stool to check for blood.